-Surry County is rich in waterways.
-Four navigable rivers -- Yadkin River, Mitchell River, Ararat River and Fisher River -- all flow through parts of the county en route to the NC Piedmont and eventually the Atlantic Ocean.
-Another waterway, Big Elkin Creek, also provides paddling opportunities.
+Here in the heart of North Carolina wine country are four navigable rivers - Yadkin River, Mitchell River, Ararat River and Fisher River - flowing through rolling hills on their way to the Carolina piedmont and eventually the Atlantic Ocean.
+A fifth waterway in Surry County, Big Elkin Creek, also provides paddling opportunities.

 Surry County is proud of these natural resources and has built more developed river access points than any other county in North Carolina.
 These developed access points, together with undeveloped access points, provide adventure on more than 100 miles of canoe/kayak waters.